graphdat/plugin-conntrack/README.md

 ### Pre Reqs

-The statistics are pulled from `$ sudo conntrack -L`.
-If you run the command `$ sudo conntrack -L` and there is no output, you need to install the conntrack tools first.
+**If you run the command `$ sudo conntrack -L` and there is no output, you need to install the conntrack tools first.**

-For debian based OS's: `$ sudo apt-get install conntrack` For redhat based OS's, follow the installation instructions on [pkgs.org](http://pkgs.org/download/conntrack-tools)
+For debian based OS's: `$ sudo apt-get install conntrack` For redhat based OS's, follow the installation instructions on [pkgs.org](http://pkgs.org/download/conntrack-tools) or this [gist](https://gist.github.com/codemoran/8309269)

 ### Installation & Configuration